gauravladhar/gauravladhar/README.md

 🎓 **Education**: Bachelor of Science in Computer Science, Minor in Environmental Studies
 📍 **Location**: Greater Toronto Area, Canada
-👨‍💻 **Current Focus**: Strengthening my skills in cybersecurity and data analytic development.
+👨‍💻 **Current Focus**: Strengthening my skills in cybersecurity and data analytics.
 💼 **Aspiration**: To build a career in cybersecurity, combining my technical expertise with a passion for problem-solving.
 ⚡ **Fun Fact**: I am a music producer 🎶